Student Rights Under FERPA

 Student Records Policy- Dean of Students

-The Student Record Policy states student's general FERPA right.
-The policy is administered by the Dean of Students.
+This outlines general student FERPA rights.
+The Student Records Policy is administered by the Dean of Students.

 Students are entitled to restrict the release of directory information, and former students may restrict address and telephone number.
-A request to restrict directory information will remain in effect until revoked by the student in writing
+A request to restrict directory information will remain in effect until revoked by the student:

 1. Log-in to MyUI using your HawkID and password.